 Give the checklist you wrote to your employees/movers and packers to assure the whole team is on the same page as you for your office move.
 Having a written communication document with your internal/external team is essential every time you meet or talk on the phone.
 This eliminates confusion or miscommunication if there is any and solves any complications on the spot.
 Assign tasks on your checklist to the respective teams (employees/packers/movers).
 This way, everyone is there to help along the way to assure the office move goes as smoothly as planned.

 Before the big step, prepare to have a phone or face to face meeting with your teams.
 Email communication can sometimes cause confusion.
 Having a face to face meeting is essential to knock out any questions your employees may have right then and there.
 Plan to have a meeting a couple of days before the big move.
 Also, make sure your employees label all their boxes.
 Look at your blueprint, does it match the design of your new office?
 Make sure you review the plan with all the teams, so there are no questions the day of the move.
 Make sure you’re on site for the actual movement and execution and that everyone shows up promptly.
 Before your movers leave, make sure the furniture matches with the blueprints, ask your employees if everything was placed as discussed.
 The more eyes you have on the move, the better.
 You don’t want anything going wrong during this critical phase of business growth.
 Move Solutions also does a final clean up, so you don’t have to spend time patching up the wall paint and vacuuming.

-Make your office move easy with Move Solutions.
+Make your office move easy with Move Solutions – an Office Movers Company you can trust.
 They offer an in-house team of planners/managers and movers, so you don’t have to hunt for five different groups to do one job.
 Comment below if you’ve switched offices before and let us know what tips and tricks have helped you most!